Updated: Feb 13

 The midnight mass, which actually takes place at 9:15 p.m. on Christmas Eve, is a mass led by the current pope in St. Peter’s Basilica.
 If you aren’t able to make it to the actual service, you can enjoy amazing decorations in St. Peter’s Square.
 Everybody has seen a nativity scene and a Christmas tree, but not as many people have seen it with a classic Romanesque background in the beautiful country of Italy.
 For Catholics, I can’t imagine a better place to celebrate Christmas than in the actual holy city.

 While you're there, you should definitely visit The Vatican Museums, which is the home of the Sistene Chapel.
 You can actually save money on the museums using the Rome and Vatican Pass, so I recommend checking it out.
-If you're exploring the rest of Italy while you're there, check out this guidebook that was very helpful to me on my trip.

 2. Bethlehem, Israel